alainrk/cashout/README.md

 The web dashboard supports three authentication methods:

 1. **Telegram Login** (code-based):
-   - Enter your Telegram username
+   - Enter your Telegram username.
-   - Check Telegram for a 6-digit verification code
+   - Check Telegram for a 6-digit verification code.
-   - Enter the code to access your dashboard
+   - Enter the code to access your dashboard.

 2. **Email Login** (passwordless):
-   - Enter your registered email address
+   - Enter your registered email address.
-   - Check your email for a 6-digit verification code
+   - Check your email for a 6-digit verification code.
-   - Enter the code to access your dashboard
+   - Enter the code to access your dashboard.

 3. **Passkey Login** (WebAuthn):
-   - Register a passkey from your dashboard settings after initial login
+   - Register a passkey from your dashboard settings after initial login.
-   - Use biometric authentication (fingerprint, face recognition) on subsequent logins
+   - Use biometric authentication (fingerprint, face recognition) on subsequent logins.
-   - No codes needed - instant secure access
+   - No codes needed - instant secure access.

 ### Dashboard Features

-1. **Access**: Navigate to `http://localhost:8081` (or your configured domain)
+1. **Access**: Navigate to `http://localhost:8081` (or your configured domain).
-2. **Login**: Choose your preferred authentication method
+2. **Login**: Choose your preferred authentication method.
-3. **Dashboard**: View your financial data with month navigation
+3. **Dashboard**: View your financial data with month navigation.
-4. **Statistics**: See real-time balance, income, expenses, and transaction counts
+4. **Statistics**: See real-time balance, income, expenses, and transaction counts.
 5. **Transactions**:
-   - Add new transactions directly from the web interface
+   - Add new transactions directly from the web interface.
-   - Browse detailed transaction history with search and filtering
+   - Browse detailed transaction history with search and filtering.
-   - View transactions by category
+   - View transactions by category.
-6. **Passkey Management**: Register, view, and delete passkeys for your account
+6. **Passkey Management**: Register, view, and delete passkeys for your account.

 The web dashboard provides a complementary interface to the Telegram bot, offering:

-- Better visualization for large datasets
+- Better visualization for large datasets.
-- Month-by-month navigation
+- Month-by-month navigation.
-- Desktop and mobile-friendly transaction management
+- Desktop and mobile-friendly transaction management.
-- Multiple secure authentication options
+- Multiple secure authentication options.
-- Direct transaction creation without needing Telegram
+- Direct transaction creation without needing Telegram.

 ## Testing